 I can't really complain about the $5/per car entry, plus $4/per player fees because everything's thought out and kept up so well you'll never wonder "Where's the money going?"
 It's steep for one solo round, but with a 2nd quality course onsite, and all the extra touches, it's hard to argue that it's not worth it, and only a bit more than Hudson Mills or Deerfield park.
 If it bugs you, bring friends to split the entry fee 'cause this gem's worth sharing.

 While some of cons seem unnecessary (wall, reverse island green, even the sunk pins), at least they're the result of trying too hard, rather than mailing-in something that's "good enough."
 That said, effort doesn't factor into my ratings.
 Don't come here because they tried - come here because they succeeded.

 Overall, this is a phenomenal course that could stand on its own anywhere.
 The good news is the few elements I thought were lacking are present in spades on River's Edge.
 They're so dissimilar that they provide a sort of disc golf Yin and Yang.
-Two high quality courses that feel and play completely different from each other make this a splendid location for mutliple round tourneys and no-brainer destination if you can get here.
+Two high quality courses that feel and play so completely different from each other make this a splendid location for mutliple round tourneys and a no-brainer destination if you can get here.

 13 of 13 people found this review helpful.